Miller-Media/protect-the-children/readme.txt

 1. Before changing to 'Password Protected'
 2. After changing to 'Password Protected' (note the checkbox directly above the Publish button)
+3. Admin screen for child post when being protected by parent

 == Changelog ==